Business Analyst jobs - Main Region

 What skills does an IT Business Analyst need to have?

 Analytical thinking and excellent problem-solving skills are more required than desired.
-A key component of an IT Business Analyst role is to recommend solutions that will help an organisation achieve its goals.
+A key component of a Business Analyst role is to recommend solutions that will help an organisation achieve its goals.
 Bridging the gap between IT processes and the business may include the modification of processes, services, products, or software.
 A Business Analyst should subsequently be able to assess the value created by the solution, effectively communicate the findings and recommendations along with suggesting any complementary projects.
 Successful Business Analysts are detail-orientated and proficient at delivering a high level of accuracy.